 Okemos Assault Attorneys

-In Michigan, assault is defined as an attempt to cause physical injury or threat of action, such as brandishing a weapon or raising a fist, on another individual.
+- Assault - an attempt to cause physical injury or threat of action, such as brandishing a weapon or raising a fist, on another individual.
 If an offender appears to possess the ability to make threats and the action reasonably causes another person to feel afraid of impending violence, the act is considered an assault.

 The following are the types of felony assault crimes, along with the associated penalties: